Attracting and advertising for suitable applicants

 - Include whether the job is full or part-time or whether you can be flexible about hours (flexibility will expand your applicant pool).

 - Outline the skills and experience needed to do the job.

 - If there are qualifications required put these in so you don’t waste people’s time applying if they don’t have the qualifications needed.

-- Briefly outline any advantages your organisation has/say why they would enjoy working in this organisation.
+- Briefly outline any advantages your organisation has, say why applicants would enjoy working in this organisation.
 Sometimes you won’t want to reveal the name of your organisation in the advertisement, so will advertise ‘blind’.
-This can be effective if you are not a popular employer, because it may lead to people who would not otherwise apply to you, ringing up to find out who you are and you then have the opportunity to talk to them about the job.
+This can be effective because it may lead to people who would not otherwise apply to you, ringing up to find out who you are and you then have the opportunity to talk to them about the job.